nmningmei/metacognition/scripts/README.md

 For pairwise comparison at each time:

-There exists a significant difference between confidence and correctness, t = 14.597, p = 7.108e-47
+There exists a significant difference between confidence and correctness at time 1, t = 14.597, p = 7.108e-47

-There exists a significant difference between awareness and correctness, t = 8.948, p = 4.790e-18
+There exists a significant difference between awareness and correctness at time 1, t = 8.948, p = 4.790e-18

-There exists a significant difference between confidence and awareness, t = 5.861, p = 5.626e-08
+There exists a significant difference between confidence and awareness at time 1, t = 5.861, p = 5.626e-08

-There exists a significant difference between confidence and correctness, t = 5.681, p = 1.636e-07
+There exists a significant difference between confidence and correctness at time 2, t = 5.681, p = 1.636e-07

-There exists a significant difference between confidence and correctness, t = 3.008, p = 3.159e-02
+There exists a significant difference between confidence and correctness at time 4, t = 3.008, p = 3.159e-02

-There exists a significant difference between awareness and correctness, t = 3.003, p = 3.213e-02
+There exists a significant difference between awareness and correctness at time 2, t = 3.003, p = 3.213e-02